 Advertising Standards Authority

 The Advertising Standard Authority (ASA) also plays a key role in regulating the UK online betting industry, particularly in how operators advertise.
-In recent years, the ASA has taken a more proactive stance in governing licensed UK betting sites amid growing pressure from lawmakers and intensely unfavourable media coverage of the industry.
+In recent years, the ASA has taken a more proactive stance in governing licensed UK betting sites amid growing pressure from lawmakers and intensely unfavorable media coverage of the industry.

 As a result, the ASA is now faster than ever to issue judgments against licensed operators deemed to be in violation of advertising standards.
 The advertising rules that govern the industry are myriad.
 Just two of the many rules include prohibitions on ads or games that may appeal to minors and ads that are linked to “enhanced attractiveness” or success with one’s dating life.

 The ASA is also significantly stricter today than it was in the early days of the regulated UK gambling industry.
 In 2017, for example, the ASA chided 888 Casino for an advert that appeared on a third-party affiliate marketer’s website.
 Even though 888 Casino never approved the ad and didn’t even know about it until the ASA stepped in, the ASA upheld its ruling.

 The ASA further enhanced its advertising standards in 2018 to prohibit ads that:

 - Create an inappropriate sense of urgency (such as “bet now!” ads displayed during matches)